How direct evidence of obvious intoxication works in a Texas dram shop case

-So the direct evidence that we seek in these cases are all of the type to best illustrate that the waiter or bartender knew that the patron was drunk.
+So the direct evidence that we seek in these cases is anything demonstrating that the waiter or bartender knew that the patron was drunk.
 This includes the following types of evidence:

-- Amount of alcohol consumed – The amount of alcohol consumed is important to your case because this can demonstrate to a jury that based on the volume of alcohol supplied to an individual in a given time span, it is reasonable to conclude that the establishment knew or should have known that the person was intoxicated.
+- Amount of alcohol consumed - The amount of alcohol consumed is important to your case because this can demonstrate to a jury that, based on the volume of alcohol supplied to an individual in a given time span, it is more likely than not that the establishment knew or should have known that the person was intoxicated.
 This can be demonstrated through the dollar amount sold or the number of drinks purchased.
-For example, one person spending $100.00 an hour on alcohol or ordering 10 drinks in an hour could lead one to reasonably believe that long before the 10th drink the person was intoxicated, therefore the bar violated the law by serving them more.
-The evidence of the amount of alcohol consumed can be in the form of time and date stamped receipts showing the number of drinks purchased or direct testimony from other patrons or guests.
+For example, one person spending $100.00 an hour on alcohol or ordering 10 drinks in an hour could lead one to reasonably conclude that the patron was intoxicated long before the 10th drink, and therefore the bar violated the law by serving them more.
+The evidence of the amount of alcohol consumed can come either in the form of time and date stamped receipts showing the number of drinks purchased or direct testimony from other patrons or guests.

-- Behavior or Emotional Outbursts – When someone’s behavior suddenly changes or there is a sudden disruption between them and the other patrons, this can be a sign of intoxication.
-If someone was originally mild mannered but is now acting belligerent, rude, or in an obnoxious manner and this change has occurred over the course of their drinking in an establishment, this can be a sign of intoxication.
+- Behavior or Emotional Outbursts - When someone's behavior suddenly changes or there is a sudden confrontation between them and the other patrons, this can be a sign of intoxication.
+If someone was originally mild mannered but is now acting belligerent, rude, or obnoxious, and this change has occurred over the course of their drinking in an establishment, this can be a sign of intoxication.
 However, the behavior does not necessarily have to be negative.
 A person that suddenly becomes more friendly or emotional could be intoxicated as well.
 Responsible bars and restaurants train their employees to be aware of these signs so they can tell when a patron needs to be cut off.
-When these signs are ignored and a person that seems intoxicated is continuously served alcohol, that establishment could be liable for the resulting injured caused by that intoxicated person.
+When these signs are ignored and a person that seems intoxicated is continuously served alcohol regardless, the establishment serving them could be liable for any resulting injuries caused by that intoxicated person.

 All of these examples reflect direct evidence of obvious intoxication.
 We encourage you to read our article on circumstantial evidence of obvious intoxication to learn about how that type of evidence is used.